Shaleeta Flagg, BA | Chief Diversity Officer

 Robert Davies, MD | Interim Vice Chair of DEI

 Most people don’t even think about the pronouns by which they want to be referred – and certainly almost automatically assign pronouns to others based on that individual’s outward appearance or assumption of their gender.
 For the vast majority of people, pronouns just don’t seem that important.
-For transgender and gender diverse individuals, however, pronouns are vitally important in affirming their own gender identity. colleagues and patients, demonstrating inclusion and acceptance.
+For transgender and gender diverse individuals, however, pronouns are vitally important in affirming their own gender identity.
 Consider adding your pronouns to your e-mail signature to show your commitment to inclusion.
-These simple acts speak volumes to our transgender and gender diverse .
+These simple acts speak volumes to our transgender and gender diverse colleagues and patients.
 Also, when meeting someone for the first time, don’t assume which pronouns they use (or that they know which pronouns you use).
 Introduce yourself with your name and then simply state, “I use she/her/hers (or he/him/his, they/them/theirs, etc.)”, which pronouns do you use?”
 You’ll show that you care and respect that individual’s identity and sense of self.